Hometutorials

 apt install cryptsetup-bin

 4. Enter the command lsblk.
-This lists your volumes to help you to determine which is the additional volume to encrypt:
+This lists your volumes to help you determine which is the additional volume to encrypt:

 root@encrypted-disk:~# lsblk